 As one of many benefits of using electronically certified copies of records, you can print it and reuse it as many times as you would like.

 The electronically certified copies of court records generated by Clerk E-Certify are valid forever.
-Each certificate bears the unique tracking information and the digital signature of the Clerk of the Court that can be validated for the time of creation and true origin.
+Each certificate bears the unique tracking information and the digital signature of the Clerk of Courts that can be validated for the time of creation and true origin.

 The Clerk's Office is solely responsible for providing guidelines and access to all record types.
 Please check with the Clerk's Office whether a specific type of document is available for electronic certification.

 There are multiple ways to order electronically certified copies of records.
-You can place an order online through a participating online ordering system; or walk into the Court house and place the order with the Clerk.
-Certain Clerk's Office also supports order by phone.
-Please inquire with the office of the Clerk of the Courts for further details.
+You can place an order online or walk into the Court house and place the order with the Clerk.
+Certain Clerks' Offices also support orders by phone.
+Please make an inquiry with the office of the Clerk of Courts for further details.

 You need to provide a valid email address as the first step.
 An electronic certificate will be sent to you via an email from the Clerk’s Office.
 Please be advised that the Clerk’s Office might provide a “No-Reply” email address.
 Be sure to check your spam folder if you did not receive the email.
 If you are a walk-in customer at the Clerk’s Office, in addition to receiving the email, you may also ask for a hard-copy.